mjmcnelis/iS3D2/README.md

     6 = MUSIC (public)
     7 = HIC-EventGen (or VISHNU)

-The parameter `mode` sets the file format that the code expects to read in.
+The code expects to read in the file format set by the parameter `mode`.

-Note: the previous version had many other file
+Note: I axed several file formats used by the previous version.

-When you run the code, the code prints to screen the format's columns.
-If your columns do not match, the code will likely crash.
+During runtime, the code prints the columns required by the freezeout surface reader.
+If your columns do not match, the code will probably crash.

-Turning on the  the will require

-This code can read in a freeze out surface from 3+1D viscous hydro or anisotropic viscous hydro and calculate 3D smooth particle spectra or a sampled particle list.
-The structure is based on iSpectra, the Cooper Frye code in the iEBE heavy ion event generator (Chun Shen, Zhi Qiu).

-to build iS3D, one can do

-$ mkdir build && cd build
-$ cmake ..
-$ make
-$ make install

-To run iS3D, do

-$ ./iS3D

-or

-$ sh runCPU.sh num_threads

-where num_threads is the number of cpu threads.

-The freezeout surface is read from input/surface.dat, or from memory depending on how the wrapper is called.
-By default input/surface.dat contains a toy freezeout surface with one cell.
-See parameters.dat for a list of compatible formats.

-The results will be written in the results/ directory, so this directory must exist at runtime.
+If you turn on `include_baryon`, the reader assumes there are additional columns related to net baryon charge.